szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+## 2.0.89 (2024-01-07)

+- Added secondary, extended prompt to autonomous mode configuration (it allows quick switching between standard and more extended reasoning).
+- Fixed user input disappearance in history when appending inside autonomous mode.

 ## 2.0.88 (2024-01-07)

 - Added color labels to context items (you can now mark item on list with 'Set label color...' context menu option)